ucfavour23/ucfavour23/README.md

 ---

-3. My Resume
+4. My Resume

 Repository: "My-Resume"

-A dedicated repository for my cloud/technical support resume and career profile.
+A dedicated repository for my cloud and technical support resume.

-This repo helps recruiters quickly review my background, cloud projects, tools, and areas of interest.
+This repo helps recruiters quickly review my background, cloud projects, tools, and career direction.

 It includes: